Round form and fruit

 See Child Blowing Soap Bubbles

-Soap Bubbles reading examples
+Soap Bubbles visual variations

 How to read Soap Bubbles in tea leaves